larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

   interaction with them on IETF mailing lists may have serious legal consequences for the IETF.

-If any such action is taken, the IETF LLC MUST inform the IESG as soon as possible and SHOULD provide full details of the subject of the action, nature of the action, reason for the action and expected duration, except where it receives legal advice to the contrary.
+If any such action is taken, the IETF LLC SHOULD inform the IESG as soon as possible and SHOULD provide full details of the subject of the action, nature of the action, reason for the action and expected duration, except where it receives legal advice to the contrary.
 The IETF LLC SHOULD also inform the moderator team and IETF community, except where it receives legal advice to the contrary.

+As such an action would be taken by the IETF LLC in order to protect the IETF according to its fiduciary duty, then it cannot be overridden by a decision of the moderation team or the IESG.
+The subject of any such action may request a review by the IETF LLC board, as documented in section 4.7 of {{!RFC8711}}

-Any such action taken by the IETF under this section of this policy, is not subject to the rest of the policy in this document
+Any such action taken by the IETF LLC under this section of this policy, is not subject to the rest of the policy in this document.

 # Changes to Existing RFCs